yabdabs/youtube-react/README.md

 # Youtube-React

-### This is a Code-Along To Stephen Grider's [Modern React With Redux](https://www.udemy.com/react-redux/learn/v4/overview)
+### This is a Code-Along To Stephen Grider's [Modern React With Redux](https://www.udemy.com/react-redux/learn/v4/overview).

+#### A user can search for youtube videos after they click submit.
+Videos will render and the user can play the video in the play section, or click on another video from the sidebar to display in the play section.

 ### Changes I made:
-* Videos will only render when the user clicks submit on a video search
+* Videos will only render when the user clicks submit on a video search.

 Plain homepage